Krylov-aware stochastic trace estimation: Introduction

-A number of past works have aimed to combine low-rank approximation with quadratic trace estimation \cite{weisse2006kernel,wu2016estimating,gambhir2017deflation,lin2017randomized,morita2020finite,meyer2021hutch,persson2021improved,baston2022stochastic}.
-Perhaps the most well known is the \hpp algorithm \cite{meyer2021hutch} for approximating the trace of an arbitrary implicit matrix\footnote{By ``implicit matrix'', we mean that $\vec{B}$ is assumed to be accessible only through matvecs.} $\vec{B}$.
-However, in the case $\vec{B} = f(\vec{A})$, \hpp does not take advantage of knowledge that matvecs with $\vec{B} = f(\vec{A})$ are typically approximated by a Krylov subspace method.
-Moreover, at least in its original form, \hpp and related variants must be run separately for each implicit matrix.
-This is in contrast to simple quadratic trace estimation based Krylov subspace methods which essentially produce a quadrature approximation that can be used to simultaneously approximate $\tr(f(\vec{A}))$ for multiple functions $f$ efficiently \cite{bai1996largescale,bai1996bounds,schnack2020accuracy,chen2021analysis,chen2022randomized}.
+A number of past works have aimed to combine low-rank approximation with quadratic trace estimation \cite{girard1987algorithme,weisse2006kernel,wu2016estimating,gambhir2017deflation,lin2017randomized,morita2020finite,meyer2021hutch,persson2022improved,baston2022stochastic,epperly2023xtrace}.
+Perhaps the most well known is the \hpp{} algorithm \cite{meyer2021hutch} for approximating the trace of an arbitrary implicit matrix\footnote{By ``implicit matrix'', we mean that $\vec{B}$ is assumed to be accessible only through matvecs.} $\vec{B}$.
+However, in the case $\vec{B} = f(\vec{A})$, \hpp{} does not take advantage of knowledge that matvecs with $\vec{B} = f(\vec{A})$ are typically approximated by a Krylov subspace method.
+Moreover, at least in its original form, \hpp{} and related variants must be run separately for each implicit matrix.
+This is in contrast to simple quadratic trace estimation based Krylov subspace methods which essentially produce a quadrature approximation that can be used to simultaneously approximate $\tr(f(\vec{A}))$ for multiple functions $f$ efficiently \cite{bai1996largescale,bai1996bounds,schnack2020accuracy,chen2022randomized}.

-The primary goal of this paper is to show that when matvecs with $f(\vec{A})$ are computed via a Krylov subspace method, more efficient algorithms for estimating $\tr(f(\vec{A}))$ are possible than when products with $f(\vec{A})$ are treated as a black box.
+The primary goal of this paper is to show that when matvecs with $f(\vec{A})$ are computed via a Krylov subspace method, more efficient algorithms for estimating $\tr(f(\vec{A}))$ are possible.
 This is enabled by two critical observations.
 First, rather than treating $f(\vec{A})$ as an arbitrary matrix, it makes sense to think about how the spectrum of $f(\vec{A})$ depends on the spectrum of $\vec{A}$.
 Indeed, the natural primitive operation in our setting is matvecs with $\vec{A}$.
 Second, matvecs with $f(\vec{A})$ and a set of vectors can be approximated very efficiently when the vectors themselves are elements of a Krylov subspace generated with $\vec{A}$.